DaoCloud/DaoCloud-docs/docs/en/dce/features.md

 - It supports a variety of mainstream middleware: Redis, MySQL, Elasticsearch, RabbitMQ, Kafka, MinIO, etc.

-- It supports life-cycle management of the instance, meets a variety of high-availability cluster modes, and can custom the replica and configuration according to the needs of the scene.
+- It supports life-cycle management of instances, meets a variety of high-availability cluster modes, and can custom the replicas and configuration according to the needs of the scene.

 - It supports online resource and storage expansion.